 Mouth taping for dry mouth, CPAP and snoring is my topic on this Primal Diet – Modern Health podcast with Nicholas Michalak.
 I don’t use a CPAP machine and I don’t mouth breathe during the day but I learned years ago I was mouth breathing at night.
 I’ve been taping my mouth at night ever since.

 When we lie on our backs, gravity tends to let our jaw drop.
-We breathe through the mouth instead of the nose.
-The resulting vibration of air on tissues creates the sounds of snoring.
-Or, the airway may be partially obstructed, often due to obesity, and sleep apnea can be the result.
+We then breathe through the mouth instead of the nose.
+The resulting vibration of air on throat tissues creates the sounds of snoring.
+Or, the airway may be partially obstructed, often due to obesity, and true sleep apnea can result.

 What’s Wrong with Mouth Breathing?